Multiple Instance Verification: Related work

-Like recent MIL \cite{pma19, transmil21} and other \cite{vit21, sbert19} research, our methods are also strongly inspired by the transformer architecture~\cite{transformer17} and can be grouped with the wider range of research that is based on this seminal model.
-Indeed, many CV or NLP problems solved by transformers can be represented as MIL problems with sequentially ordered instances, in which the sequence order can be addressed by the addition of positional embedding (see, e.g., \cite{transmil21}).
+Like recent MIL (\cite{pma19, transmil21}) and other research (\cite{vit21, sbert19}), our methods are also strongly inspired by the transformer architecture (\cite{transformer17}) and can be grouped with the wider range of research that is based on this seminal model.
+Indeed, many CV or NLP problems solved by transformers can be represented as MIL problems with sequentially ordered instances, in which the sequence order can be addressed by the addition of a positional embedding (see, for example, \cite{transmil21}).

 Finally, there are specific areas of CV and NLP that are related to our work.
-Examples in CV include weakly-supervised object detection/localization \cite{explain21, wsol23} and one-shot object detection \cite{sce19}.
-In NLP, one area is ``fact extraction and verification'' (``FEVER'', see \cite{fever18}).
-It is well-suited to the MI verification framework because of the framework's ability to deal with ambiguity.
+Examples in CV include weakly-supervised object detection or localization (\cite{explain21, wsol23}) and one-shot object detection (\cite{sce19}).
+In NLP, one area is ``fact extraction and verification'' (FEVER,~\cite{fever18}).
+It is well-suited to the MIV framework because of the framework's ability to deal with ambiguity.
 Indeed, we evaluate our approach on one of the FEVER datasets.

-\section{MI verification: problem definition and an interpretation of attention scores}
+\section{Multi-instance verification (MIV): problem definition and an interpretation of attention scores}

-The scenario of ``verification with noise'' is applicable to many tasks in the areas of CV and NLP.
-To give a few examples, practical use cases of MI verification include: \begin{itemize} \item verification of whether a document (bag of paragraphs) has content generated by a particular writer based on a writing sample (paragraph) of this writer; \item verification of whether a video clip (bag of images) contains targets such as people, endangered species, plants, etc., specified by a reference image; \item verification of whether a medical image (bag of patches) indicates certain diseases like Covid-19, cancer, etc., based on a known disease image patch.
-A generalization of this use case relates to the broader subject of ``weakly-supervised one-shot object detection'' in the CV domain; \item verification of whether a network log (bag of scripts or time series) records traces of cyber-attacks based on the footprint of a past attack, and so on and so forth. \end{itemize}
+The scenario of ``verification with noise'' (or ``verification with unobservable instance labels'') is applicable to many tasks in the areas of CV and NLP.
+To give a few examples, practical use cases of MIV may include: \begin{itemize} \item verification of whether documents (bags of unlabeled paragraphs) contain content generated by a particular writer based on the query representing a writing sample of this writer; \item verification of whether bags of unlabeled images contain targets such as people, endangered species, plants, etc., specified by a reference image (query).
+This use case can be generalized to bags of sequentially ordered images, like video clips; if the sequence order is essential, it can be addressed by the addition of positional embeddings; \item verification of whether histology whole slide images (bags of unlabeled patches) indicate certain diseases based on a query image of diagnosed (tumor) cells.
+A generalization of this use case relates to the broader subject of ``weakly-supervised one-shot object detection'' in the CV domain; \item verification of whether network logs (bags of unlabeled scripts or time series) record traces of cyber-attacks based on the footprint of a past attack (query), and so on and so forth. \end{itemize}